IBM RS/6000: Service processor

 Many RS/6000 and subsequent pSeries machines came with a service processor, which booted itself when power was applied and continuously ran its own firmware, independent of the operating system.
 The service processor could call a phone number (via a modem) in case of serious failure with the machine.
 Early advertisements and documentation called the service processor "System Guard", (or SystemGuard) although this name was apparently dropped later on, roughly around the same time that the simplified RS/6000 name was adopted for the computer line itself.

 Late in the RS/6000 cycle, the service processor was "converged" with the one used on the AS/400 machines.

 Software

 POWER machines typically ran AIX.
 Solaris, OS/2 and Windows NT were also ported to PowerPC.
 Later Linux was also used.

 Some AIX systems support IBM Web-based System Manager.

 Models

-Some models were marketed under the RS/6000 POWERstation and POWERserver names.

-Micro Channel-based lines

-The early lines was based on a IBM proprietary Micro Channel architecture - the same architecture that used in hi-end PS/2 x86 desktop line, and last MCA-based series was produced until 1999.

-Type 7006

-Type 7008

-These workstations were marketed under the PowerStation name.

-Type 7009

-Type 7010

-This type was for Xstations, IBM's line of X terminal.

-Type 7011

-Type 7012 and 7030

-The 380, 390, and 39H servers correspond to the 3AT, 3BT, and 3CT workstations.

-Type 7013 and 7016

-The 7016-730 model was a version of 7013-530 model, but with licensed by Silicon Graphics graphics card.

-Type 7015

-Uses a IBM 9309 Rack Enclosure; this a first generation RS/6000 server running AIX.
-These units were configured by IBM as experimental "NSS" ("Network Switching Subsystem") routers, and used on the NSFnet T3 backbone in the early/mid-90s.

-PCI-based lines

-Produced since 1994 until the time were the RS/6000 line was rebranded to System P.